ashmitha28/wellness-bot/README.md

 If you want to send a message by talking, feel free to press the "Record" button and ask your question.

-If you want the bot to answer you by talking, tick the "is_talk" button.
+If you want the bot to answer you by talking, tick the "Voie output" button.

 You can set the time(second) for recording your audio by RECODE_SECONDS, which is set to 8 by default.